marjolaine-altitude/zaius-dynamic-grid/README.md

 ------ | ---- | -----------
 column | number | Defines how much product in a row for desktop clients.
-On mobile or smaller devices, it is fixed to 2 products in a row. show_border | boolean | Set the value to `true` to show a border around the product image. is_tlh | boolean | If `true`, it will change the orange color value to match The Last Hunt's orange color. show_vendor | boolean | Set to `true` to display the product vendor. show_product_name | boolean | Set to `true` to display the product name. show_price | boolean | Set to `true` to display the product price.
+On mobile or smaller devices, it is fixed to 2 products in a row. show_border | boolean | Set the value to `true` to show a border around the product image. is_tlh | boolean | If `true`, it will change the link color and products URL to match TLH. show_vendor | boolean | Set to `true` to display the product vendor. show_product_name | boolean | Set to `true` to display the product name. show_price | boolean | Set to `true` to display the product price.
 If the product is currently on sale, the original price will be ~~strikethrough~~  and the discounted price will appear next in orange.